Samuel-Buteau/universal-battery-database/README.md

 # TODO(Samuel):
+DONE - add units to all important quantities.
+DONE - add unknown to all important quantities
+DONE    - for each quantity, determine if unknown/known/NA is appropriate.
+DONE - date widgets

 - print the temperature and turbostratic misalignment in a nicer way. (i.e. too many sig. figs.)

+DONE - lots names are now minimal
 DONE - make unknown ratios behave the same as unknown stochiometry.
 DONE - for things that are normalized to 100%, take the sum of everything except the None, and if the total is 0, set to 1 for purposes of renormalization